Is Wedding Insurance Worth It?

 Skipping wedding insurance can be safe if you’re insanely confident in your vendors — if they’ve been in business for several years and have raving reviews online, you likely won’t have to worry about them quitting at the last minute.
 Plus, individual vendors often have their own insurance, so you wouldn’t need to pay for additional (unnecessary coverage).

 Ultimately, the decision to purchase wedding insurance depends on your budget.
 If you have a little wiggle room, we’d definitely recommend the extra investment.
-But if you’re already on a tight budget, wedding insurance is by no means required!
+Even if you’re on a tight budget, wedding insurance is something that pays off in the end.

 - – Kristin Doherty